timvandermeij/radio-tomography/README.md

 Inspection
 ==========

 The network should be up and running now.
-To inspect the network, the toolchain provides several useful tools.
+To inspect the network, the toolchain provides several useful tools that are outlined below.

 Sniffer
 -------